Mode and Structure in Jieshi Diao You Lan

 4. Structure - couplets

 Couplets, very common in Chinese poetry, have their counterpart in musical couplets: a line may be repeated with one or two notes changed, it may be repeated in a different register, the repetition may be extended or shortened, and so forth.
 This is discussed further under Rhythm in early Ming qin tablature and Dapu.
-A good example of couplets can be seen in this transcription from the melody Qing Ye Yin.
-The first line shows a couplet, the second line might be seen as a different type of couplet the first half has first a variant form, the second half is a sort of extension.
+Such couplets seem to be particularly common in qin songs, a good example being on page 4 of this transcription from the melody Jiang Yue Bai.
+Here Section 4 consists of three couplets, the third having an extension (pitches are relative: "C" is actually "do").

-An example of rhythm and mode bringing out a couplet is mm.41-49, where 41-44 ends on G then 45-48 ends on C. Jieshi Diao You Lan has many paired phrases such as this.
+An example of rhythm combining with mode to bring out a couplet is mm.41-48, where 41-44 ends on G then 45-48 ends on C. However, most paired phrases in Jieshi Diao You Lan are connected more by rhythm than by mode.
+These are further discussed next.

 5. Structure - repeated or similar phrases/passages (for context see in overall structure)